GANDHAMMANI/Sketch-/README.md

 - **Downloadable Sketch**: After processing, you can download the generated pencil sketch image.
 - **User-Friendly Interface**: The app is simple to use with a real-time preview of the sketch effect.
 - **Deployement**: The Deployement is done on the stremlit platform.

+### How It Works
+1. **Upload an Image:** Select a photo in JPG or PNG format using the file uploader.
+2. **Adjust Sketch Settings:** Use the "Blur Intensity" slider to modify the pencil sketch's detail and look.
+3. **Preview the Sketch:** The sketch is updated in real-time as you adjust the settings.
+4. **Download the Sketch:** Once you are happy with the result, click the "Download Sketch Image" button to save the final pencil sketch.

 ## 🚀 Demo